Communication-constrained hypothesis testing: Optimality, robustness, and reverse data processing inequalities: Preliminaries

 We now define the simple hypothesis testing problem: \begin{problem} [Simple $M$-ary hypothesis testing] Given $\cP$, a set of $M$ distributions over $\cX$, we say a function (test) $\phi: \cup_{n=1}^\infty \cX^n \to \cP$ solves the simple $M$-ary hypothesis testing problem with sample complexity $n$ if

 We define the sample complexity of hypothesis testing to be the smallest $n$ such that there exists a test $\phi$ which solves the hypothesis testing problem with sample complexity $n$.
-We use $\cB(\cP)$ to denote the simple $M$-ary hypothesis testing problem and $\nstar(\cP)$ to denote the sample complexity of $\cB(\cP)$.
-When $M=2$ and $\cP = \{p,q\}$, we also use $\cB( p,q )$ and $\nstar(p,q)$ to denote the simple binary hypothesis testing problem and its sample complexity, respectively. \end{problem}
+We use $\cB(\cP)$ to denote the simple $M$-ary hypothesis testing problem and $\nstar(\cP)$ to denote the sample complexity of $\cB(\cP)$. \end{problem}

 \begin{fact}[Hypothesis testing and divergences~\cite{Yatracos85,DevLug01,CanKMSU19,Wainwright19}] We have the following: \begin{enumerate} \item (Total variation and binary hypothesis testing.)
 For any random variable $Z$ over $\cZ$ and test $\phi: \cZ \to \left\{ P, Q \right\}$, define the probability of error to be $\P_{P}(\phi(Z) = Q) + \P_{Q}(\phi(Z) = P)$.
 The minimum probability of error over all tests is $1 - \dtv(P,Q)$ and is achieved by the following test: let $A^* \subseteq \cZ$ be any set that maximizes $P(A) - Q(A)$ over $A \subseteq \cZ$, and define $\phi(z) = P$ when $z \in A^*$ and $\phi(z) = Q$ otherwise.